reavz7/Walutova/README.md

 React Icons ^5.5.0 – Ready-to-use icons for UI

-🧰 Dev Dependencies

-Vite ^6.2.0 – Lightning-fast frontend build tool

 Tailwind CSS ^3.4.17 – Utility-first CSS framework

-ESLint ^9.21.0 – Linting for cleaner code

-eslint-plugin-react-hooks, eslint-plugin-react-refresh, @eslint/js – ESLint plugins for React

-PostCSS ^8.5.3 & Autoprefixer ^10.4.21 – For processing Tailwind CSS

-@vitejs/plugin-react ^4.3.4 – React plugin for Vite

-@types/react, @types/react-dom – TypeScript types for React

 ## How To Use